Limitations

 Some I/O registers cannot be accessed from the debugging UI.

-Certain I/O registers cannot be read without side effects, such as clearing flags or reading buffered data (e.g., the registers UDR and SPDR).
+Specific I/O registers cannot be read without side effects, such as clearing flags or reading buffered data (e.g., the registers UDR and SPDR).
 These registers are write-only for the debugger and will always show a 0x00 when reading in the debugging user interface.
 If you use the Arduino IDE 2 or PlatformIO, then the PERIPHERALS debugger pane will show you a comment to this effect.

-Other I/O registers cannot be written to without side-effects, e.g., registers where a flag is cleared by writing a '1' to a particular bit.
+Other I/O registers cannot be written to without side effects, e.g., registers where a flag is cleared by writing a '1' to a particular bit.
 These are read-only to the debugger, and any write attempt will fail silently (but PyAvrOCD will issue a warning).
 Again, if you use the Arduino IDE or PlatformIO, the PERIPHERALS pane will inform you about the fact that the register is read-only to the debugger.

 Unsafe exits from debugging